USS Idealia: General description

 The yacht's forecastle was devoted to crew space for four men.
 Aft of it was the dining saloon, capable of seating eight to ten persons at a table with a view outside and storage lockers for dishes, utensils and table linens.
 Aft of the saloon was the galley that occupied the full width of the vessel below deck.
 One advantage noted in reviews was that the diesel engine was compact and occupied little space with that compartment behind the galley beyond a watertight bulkhead.
 Aft on the starboard side was the companionway that led below to a lobby with the owners quarters forward and a large stateroom aft and a bathroom.
 Storage and space for a large storage battery to supplement the electrical system was aft of the quarters.
 All owner and guest spaces were finished in mahogany.

 The register of Merchant vessels of the United States for the year ending 30 June 1916 still shows ELCO as owner of the vessel.
 By 25 May 1917, when the vessel was delivered to the Navy, the Navy data shows Ira D. Bertolet, Jr. as owner indicating a sale by ELCO.

 Engines

-The original engine was provided by the New London Ship and Engine Company (NELSECO) and described as American-Nuremburg heavy oil diesel engine.
+The original engine was provided by the New London Ship and Engine Company (NELSECO) and described as American-Nuremberg heavy oil diesel engine.
 It was a reversible, air started, two cycle engine with six working cylinders and one two stage air compression cylinder that was rated at 150 horsepower at 550 revolutions per minute.
 To avoid possibility of not having compressed air to start the main engine a hand startable 10 horsepower auxiliary air compressor engine that also drove a 5kw generator was installed.

 The original two stroke engine was replaced by a NELSECO 120 horsepower four cycle engine by February 1915.